 Breastfeeding Family Friendly Places of Worship, thank you for supporting families during this global pandemic.
 It has been hard on the community and, in particular, worship communities.
 Breastfeed Durham has begun work on implementing a breastfeeding-supportive initiative in our faith communities.
-April is Minority Health Awareness Month.
-Places of worship can support minority health, especially maternal and infant health, by adopting breastfeeding family-friendly practices and, then, affirming their support by applying for the Breastfeeding Welcome Here Award from Breastfeed Durham.
-Breastfeeding plays an important role in supporting maternal and infant health and is a vital component of Black maternal health.
-Black infants and mothers have the highest mortality rates, more than twice the rate as for white infants and mothers!
+Places of worship can support minority health and first food equity by adopting breastfeeding family-friendly practices and, then, affirming their support by applying for the Breastfeeding Welcome Here Award from Breastfeed Durham.
+Breastfeeding plays an important role in supporting maternal and infant health and is a vital component of maternal health.
 Breastfeeding saves lives and provides health and development benefits for infants and their mothers.
 Everyone benefits when our community is healthier.
 Breast milk contains antibodies that protect infants from bacteria and viruses.
 Breastfed children have fewer ear, respiratory and urinary tract infections and have diarrhea less often.
 Infants who are exclusively breastfed tend to need fewer health care visits, prescriptions, and hospitalizations resulting in a lower total medical care cost compared to never-breastfed infants.

 Breastfeeding Family Friendly Places of Worship provides a welcoming environment that is friendly, accepting, and supportive of breastfeeding families.
 The faith community plays an important role in supporting infant feeding.
 Place of worship staff and volunteers should understand how to support families choosing to breastfeed.
 Decisions that the faith community makes in regards to infant feeding have an impact on the family’s success in meeting breastfeeding goals.
 Recommendations and best practices faith-based communities of all sizes to fully support breastfeeding families.
 These guidelines are for spiritual leaders, employees, volunteers, partner organizations, and those who handle the spiritual needs of the community, work directly with the public, and conduct educational programs in places of worship.